lustvie/BO6-Tomb-Scripts/PC/README.md

 1. Go to **Stamin-Up** on the Tomb map.
 2. Stand hugging the **left side of the pillar to the right of Stamin-Up**.
-3. Look down, face the wall, and press **D-Pad Up** to start or stop the script.
+3. Look down, face the wall, and press **8** to start or stop the script.

 | Key | Action |
 |-----|--------|